HoloLabInc/HoloLabDnnPackages/packages/jp.co.hololab.dnn.base/Documentation/README.md

 ## About

-This package is provides base model for dnn inference.
+This package is providing base model for dnn inference.
 This base model is implemented based on Sentis.

 ## Environment

-These packages works on Unity 2021.3 LTS or later.
+These packages work on Unity 2021.3 LTS or later.

 ## License